Skip to Content

 Noodles

-The two types of noodles used for this dish are wheat noodle (sợi mì) and hu tieu rice noodle (sợi hủ tiếu).
-In fact, this type of rice noodle is different from vermicelli in pho and hotpot in term of the proportion between rice flour and tapioca starch, as well as the shapes.
-Therefore, if you opt for rice noodle, look for the package with the name “hủ tiếu” on it.
-For 4 bowls, you’ll need 300g (10 oz) noodle.
+The two types of noodles used for this dish are wheat noodles (sợi mì) and hu tieu rice noodles (sợi hủ tiếu).
+In fact, this type of rice noodle is different from vermicelli in pho and hotpot in terms of the proportion between rice flour and tapioca starch, as well as the shapes.
+Therefore, if you opt for rice noodles, look for the package with the name “hủ tiếu” on it.
+For 4 bowls, you’ll need 300g (10 oz) of noodles.

-Once grasping all the ingredients, you are ready to cook it.
-Follow the order of cooking process to save your cooking time.
+Once you have gathered all the ingredients, you are ready to start cooking.
+Follow the order of the cooking process to save time.

 Hu Tieu Nam Vang Recipe

-The whole cooking process would take you one hour with pressure cooker/instant pot and 2 hours with regular pot, mainly for simmering the broth.
+The whole cooking process will take one hour with a pressure cooker/instant pot and 2 hours with a regular pot, mainly for simmering the broth.

 Step 1.
 Preparation

-• For the broth: Peel the ginger.
+- For the broth: Peel the ginger.
 Roast it with dried shrimp (if any).
 Soak the pork bones and lean pork in diluted saltwater, then wash them thoroughly.
-Peel carrot and daikon (if any) and cut into 2 pieces.
+Peel the carrot and daikon (if any) and cut them into 2 pieces.

-• Proteins: For fresh shrimp, clean and devein fresh shrimp by making a shallow incision along the back of each shrimp to remove the vein with a knife or your fingers.
-If you are having frozen shrimp and squid, they are cleaned before freezing, so just let them thaw.
+- Proteins: For fresh shrimp, clean and devein them by making a shallow incision along the back of each shrimp to remove the vein with a knife or your fingers.
+If you are using frozen shrimp and squid, they are usually cleaned before freezing, so just let them thaw.
 For the minced pork portion, season it with a pinch of salt and pepper to enhance the flavor.

 Step 2.
 Simmer the broth and boil proteins

-• Pour 2 liter of water to the pressure cooker/instant pot or regular pot.
-Then, add pork bones, roasted dried shrimp and ginger to the pot and turn on the medium heat.
+- Pour 2 liters of water into the pressure cooker/instant pot or regular pot.
+Then, add the pork bones, roasted dried shrimp, and ginger to the pot and turn on the medium heat.
+You can also use pre-made pork bone broth, heat it up, and add roasted dried shrimp, ginger, and some preferred seasonings.

-• Close the lid; once it comes to a rolling boil, open it and add shrimp, squid and lean pork in to boil them.
-Shrimp and squid are cooked quickly, remember to remove it from the pot after 5 minutes in rolling boil.
-For lean pork, boil it in 15 minutes, test if it’s thoroughly cooked then take it out of the pot.
+- Close the lid; once it comes to a rolling boil, open it and add the shrimp, squid, and lean pork to boil them.
+Shrimp and squid are cooked quickly, so remember to remove them from the pot after 5 minutes of rolling boil.
+For lean pork, boil it for 15 minutes, and test if it’s thoroughly cooked, then take it out of the pot.

-• Now, add carrot and daikon to the broth pot, and continue to simmer it while you cut/peel the protein parts.
-Skim the foam on the surface to have a clearer broth.
+- Now, add the carrot and daikon to the broth pot, and continue to simmer it while you cut/peel the protein parts.
+Skim the foam from the surface to have a clearer broth.

-• Peel shrimps and slice lean pork into thin slices while waiting for the broth to be simmered more.
-Return shrimps’ shells to the pot in order to extract all the sweetness.
+- Peel the shrimps and slice the lean pork into thin slices while waiting for the broth to simmer further.
+Return the shrimp shells to the pot in order to extract all the sweetness.

 Step 3.
 Stir-fry minced pork and cook noodles

-• Firstly, put a pan with 1 tbsp of oil over medium heat and start to stir-fry minced pork.
+- First, put a pan with 1 tbsp of oil over medium heat and begin to stir-fry the minced pork.

-• While waiting the minced pork to be cooked, start to boil wheat noodles or rice noodle.
-With wheat noodle, soak it in boiling water for 5 minutes.
-With sợi hủ tiếu (rice noodle), cook it in boiling water for 8-10 minutes.
-Once it is cooked, drain the water and set aside.
+- While waiting for the minced pork to be cooked, start boiling the wheat noodles or rice noodles.
+For wheat noodles, soak them in boiling water for 5 minutes.
+For sợi hủ tiếu (rice noodles), cook them in boiling water for 8-10 minutes.
+Once they are cooked, drain the water and set them aside.

-• Continue to stir-fry minced pork several times until cooked, adjust the taste, and turn off the heat.
-Then, adjust the taste of the broth and turn off the heat too.
+- Continue to stir-fry the minced pork several times until it is cooked, adjust the seasoning, and then turn off the heat.
+Then, adjust the seasoning of the broth and turn off the heat as well.

 Step 4.
 Assembly

-Now you have all of prepared components in hands.
-Let’s assemble them into a beautiful and delicious noodle bowl:
+Now that you have all the prepared components in hand, let’s assemble them into a beautiful and delicious noodle bowl:

-• Add an desired amount of noodle to the bowl.
+- Add a desired amount of noodle to the bowl.

-• Arrange the toppings on: lean pork, minced pork, shrimp, squid, chives.
+- Arrange the toppings: lean pork, minced pork, shrimp, squid, and chives.

-• Pour the broth over the noodle and toppings, through a strainer to make sure the broth are clear.
-Stop pouring when the broth cover all the noodles and a part of the toppings, so that every ingredients are settle.
-If any, drizzle a bit fried shallots on top to enhance the flavor.
+- Pour the broth over the noodles and toppings, using a strainer to make sure the broth is clear.
+Stop pouring when the broth covers all the noodles and a portion of the toppings, allowing every ingredient to settle.
+If desired, drizzle a bit of fried shallots on top to enhance the flavor.

-• In case you would like to try Dry Hu Tieu Nam Vang, just serve the broth in another bowl instead of pouring on noodles.
+- In case you would like to try Dry Hu Tieu Nam Vang, serve the broth in a separate bowl instead of pouring it over the noodles.
 Top the broth with chives and spring onions.
-You will eat Dry Hu Tieu Nam Vang with hoisin and chili sauce mixing with a bit of broth.
+You can enjoy Dry Hu Tieu Nam Vang by mixing hoisin and chili sauce with a bit of broth.

 That’s all for a delicious Vietnamese noodle bowl.
 Enjoy your Hủ Tiếu Nam Vang!